-You have a right to information about your condition, its nature and consequences, your medical examination, and/or your proposed treatment.
-Your attending care provider is obliged to inform you or have someone else inform you about the nature of the proposed treatment and/or examinations.
-In addition, they must inform you of any alternative treatment options, potential risks, consequences and side effects, and your prospects following treatment.
-You can also request this information in writing.
+You have a right to be informed about your condition, its nature and consequences, your medical examination and/or your proposed treatment.
+Your physician or healthcare-provider is obliged to inform you about the nature of any treatment and/or medical examinations they are proposing to undertake.
+They must also inform you about any alternative treatment options, the potential risks, consequences and side effects, as well as your prospects following treatment.
+You may ask to be given this information in writing.

-Despite the fact that physicians, nurses, and other healthcare professionals will do their best to inform you as clearly as possible, it is possible that you may not fully understand or remember all the information provided.
-In this case, you can always ask for additional information.
+Despite the fact that physicians, nurses and other healthcare-providers do their best to inform you as clearly as possible, you may not fully understand or remember all the information provided.
+If this happens, you can always ask for clarification or further information.

-The right not to know
+Your right not to know

-Consent to examination and/or treatment
+Giving your consent to an examination and/or a treatment

 In principle, an examination or treatment starts only after you have given your consent.
 You are always entitled to refuse an examination or a treatment.
 Your consent is explicitly requested if the treatment is going to be intrusive.
 In all other cases, your healthcare-provider will assume that he or she has your implied consent.
 This may be evident from the fact that you are cooperating with your treatment, for example.
 You may always withdraw your consent once you have given it.
 If you are unable to give your consent, someone else will need to do it for you.